siriusctrl/UniPublic/CS/week7.md

   - Cannot deny having signed the document

-- Encrypt a message with the privateKey, anyone else can decrypt with the public key and verify that the message was signed by the private key holder.
+- Encrypt a message with the private key, anyone else can decrypt with the public key and verify that the message was signed by the private key holder.

 - For large documents

   - Use a cryptographic hash function
     - e.g. SHA256
-    - Takes a near arbitrary length input and fixed length outputs
+    - Takes a nearly arbitrary length input which gives a fixed length outputs

   - Why hash?
     - Easy and fast to calculate
     - Infeasible to reverse
-    - Extremely unlikely two slightly different documents produce the same hash
+    - Two slightly different documents are extremely unlikely producing the same hash.

 ### Salt